 Please read that article for more information.
 Child custody evaluators can be appointed to give an opinion and recommendation on the children’s best interest in cases that involve substance abuse of any kind, including alcohol.
 Such opinions and recommendations may be in addition to and in harmony with that of an addiction expert.

 We hope you enjoyed reading this article on divorcing an alcoholic.
 It is an emotional subject for the spouses who live it.
 It can be a complex subject.
 Those who have lived with the spouse who long suffers from alcohol abuse know very well the emotional, psychological and sometimes financial toll it can take on a family.
 To those spouses, we know the ups and down you have been through and we know the courage it takes to finally reach a point that you realize it is best to move forward with your life through a California divorce proceeding.

-If your matter is here in Orange County and you wish to have an affordable strategy session with one of our experienced attorneys, please contact us at (714) 937-1193 or (949) 616-3772 or complete the form below.
-We have offices in Central and South Orange County.
+If your matter is here in California and specifically any of the seven Southern California counties and you wish to have an affordable strategy session with one of our experienced attorneys, please call us or complete the contact form below.
+We have offices in Orange County and Los Angeles.
 We will assess your situation objectively and together will form a strategy that makes sense for you and your children.